alemansec/kubernetes-arm-sandbox/README.md

 # environments #

-- 1 kubernetes namespace per environment (dev, staging, production)
+- 1 kubernetes namespace per environment (dev, staging, production) : see https://kubernetes.io/docs/tasks/administer-cluster/namespaces/
 - Role-Based Acces Control --> per users access to namespaces
 - network policies : restrict applications to given networks

+# namespaces and dns #

+When you create a Service, it creates a corresponding DNS entry.
+This entry is of the form <service-name>.<namespace-name>.svc.cluster.local, which means that if a container just uses <service-name> it will resolve to the service which is local to a namespace.

 # monitoring #

 - prometheus

+# Kubernetes Best practices #

+This sample sandbox violates quite a few production rules ; here is a kubernetes best practice talk presenting a few kubernetes best practices :

+https://www.youtube.com/watch?v=BznjDNxp4Hs ("Kubernetes Best Practices with Sandeep Dinesh (Google)")

+-